 Other groups have guidelines about a wide range of items that cover the exterior walls’ colors, type of roofing material, the things that can or cannot be left in the driveway, and other details.
 Make sure you agree to these rules and have no problem abiding by them.

 #9: Read the Purchase Contract Thoroughly Before Signing

 Signing a contract to buy a home makes you liable to carry out the purchase.
 For this reason alone, it is wise to read over the entire contract.
 Some sellers may have restrictions in place, and you need to be aware of the limitation.

-Or, the sellers may expressly state that they will make no improvements or repairs to the home before the sale.
-These things may not stop you from buying the home, but it could have an impact on your plans for moving and taking up residency.
+The sellers may expressly state that they will make no improvements or repairs to the home before the sale.
+These things may not stop you from buying the home, but they could impact your plans for moving and taking up residency.

 It is also essential to find out if there are any contingencies in place.
-Some sellers will place a contingency on the contract they will only sell their home if their agreement is accepted on a different home.
-If the contract on the different home is rejected, then they cannot sell their home to you.
+Some sellers will place a contingency on the contract.
+They will only sell their home if their agreement is accepted on a different home.
+If the contract on the different home is rejected, they cannot sell their home.